nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 {::options parse_block_html="false" /}

 ## Vectorization & Training
-Our classification model can only work with numbers, and there were several different options for converting the cleaned text into the appropriate numerical vectors.
-Since the text in our dataset had high similarity and frequent repetition, TF-IDF vectorization was a good choice.
+There were several different options for converting the cleaned text into the appropriate numerical vectors.
+Since the text in our dataset had high similarity and frequent repetitions, TF-IDF vectorization proved to be the best choice.
 TF-IDF would capture how often a word appears in a certain conversation, and then weight it by how unique that word was to the entire dataset of conversations.
-Words that appeared in many conversation topics would therefore be less dominant than words that were unique to the smaller subset of labels.
+Words that appeared in many conversation topics would therefore be less dominant than words that were unique to a smaller subset of conversations.
-  I used the scikit-learn TF-IDF vectorizer and customized the parameters to fit well with our situation.
+  I used the scikit-learn TF-IDF vectorizer function and customized the parameters to fit our requirements.
 I used sublinear term frequency scaling to tone down the effect of very frequent words (some words had 20+ appearances per conversation).
 A word could also be *too* unique.
 If a word only appears in one document, it would get quite a large weight because it's correctly identified as a unique word.
 However, this word is likely not important to identifying the label since it only appeared once.
 I required that the term appear in at least 3 conversations for it to get added to the vocabulary.
-Finally, since words alone could miss valuable information, the model was also given bigrams.
+Finally, since single words alone could miss valuable information, the model was also given bigrams.

 {::options parse_block_html="true" /}